- A Holter monitor is a device commonly used to keep track of your heart rhythm.

-A Holter monitor is a small of portable, battery-powered medical device that measures the heart’s activity such as rate and rhythm).
-This testing is ordered when your doctor needs more information about the functioning of your heart than a routine electrocardiogram (EKG) can give him or her.
+A Holter monitor is a small, battery-powered medical device that measures your heart’s activity, such as rate and rhythm.
+Your doctor may ask you to use one if they need more information about how your heart functions than a routine electrocardiogram (EKG) can give them.

 Holter monitor testing is also sometimes called ambulatory electrocardiography.

-An electrocardiogram is a medical test that is typically ordered to measure heart rate and rhythm and to look for other abnormalities that may affect normal heart function.
-However, patients may experience heart rhythm irregularities that do not show up at the time the electrocardiogram is done.
-In these cases, if an irregular heartbeat (arrhythmia) is suspected, your doctor may order a Holter monitor test.
+An EKG is a medical test that’s used to measure your heart rate and rhythm.
+It’s also used to look for other abnormalities that may affect normal heart function.
+During an EKG, electrodes are placed on your chest to check your heart’s rhythm.
+You may experience heart rhythm irregularities that don’t show up at the time the EKG is done because you’re only hooked up to the machine for a very brief amount of time.

-The Holter monitor is small, slightly larger than a deck of playing cards.
+The Holter monitor is small.
+It’s slightly larger than a deck of playing cards.
 Several leads, or wires, are attached to the monitor.
 The leads connect to electrodes that are placed on the skin of your chest with a glue-like gel.
-The metal electrodes conduct your heart’s activity through the wires into the Holter monitor.
+The metal electrodes conduct your heart’s activity through the wires and into the Holter monitor.

-A small pouch holds the monitor itself, which you wear around your neck.
+You wear a small pouch around your neck that holds the monitor itself.
 It’s important to keep the monitor close to your body during the testing period to make sure the readings are accurate.
-Your doctor will show you how to re-attach electrodes if they become loose or fall off during the testing period.
+Your doctor will show you how to reattach electrodes if they become loose or fall off during the testing period.

-You are encouraged to participate in your normal activities during the Holter 24-hour test.
-You will be directed to record your activities in a notebook.
+You’re encouraged to participate in your normal activities during the Holter 24-hour test.
+You’ll be directed to record your activities in a notebook.
 This helps your doctor determine if changes in heart activity are related to your behaviors and movements.

-Holter monitor testing is painless.
-However, be sure to record any chest pain, rapid heartbeat, or other cardiac symptoms you experience during the testing period.
+A 24-hour Holter monitor test is painless.
+However, be sure to record any chest pain, rapid heartbeat, or other cardiac symptoms you have during the testing period.

-Keep the Holter monitor dry to ensure the equipment functions properly.
-Take a bath or shower before your appointment to have the monitor fitted.
+Keep the Holter monitor dry to ensure it functions properly.
+Take a bath or shower before your appointment to have the monitor fitted and don’t apply any lotions or creams.
 Avoid activities that might lead to the monitor getting wet.

-After the recommended testing time frame has passed, you will return to your healthcare provider to have the Holter monitor removed.
-Your doctor will read your activity journal and the results of the monitor.
+After the recommended testing time frame has passed, you’ll return to your doctor’s office to have the Holter monitor removed.
+Your doctor will read your activity journal and analyze the results of the monitor.
 Depending on the results of the test, you may need to undergo further testing before a diagnosis is made.